Bootstrap Case Family Services Directory

 Primary needs: Cognition and Learning

-Overview: Athena was opened in September 2018.
-Athena accommodates students both on roll at the school with an identified SEND and students with an EHC plan.
-The full broad and balanced curriculum is offered at KS3 but allocations to English and maths are significantly increased to aide accelerated progress in these fundamental areas.
+Overview: This provision was opened as Athena in September 2018.
+Enhanced Provision accommodates scholars both on roll at the school with an identified SEND and scholars with an EHC plan.
+The full broad and balanced curriculum is offered at Key Stage 3 but allocations to English and maths are significantly increased to aide accelerated progress in these fundamental areas.

-Students enter the provision in year 7 and have the opportunity to graduate back into the mainstream school once they are working in line with their peers in English and maths.
-However, if a student is not ready to graduate by the end of year 9, they will remain with Athena until the end of KS4 where they embark on a comprehensive and bespoke set of qualifications that prepare students for life beyond school.
+Scholars enter the provision in year 7 and have the opportunity to graduate back into the mainstream school once they are working in line with their peers in English and maths.
+However, if a scholar is not ready to graduate by the end of year 9, they will remain with the Enhanced Provision until the end of Key Stage 4.
+In Key Stage 4, scholars embark on a comprehensive and bespoke set of qualifications, including options choices that allow them to study with mainstream school peers.
+This approach aims to help develop social confidence and broader subject knowledge in tandem with preparing them for life beyond

 Primary needs: Cognition and Learning